The first step to building or migrating a website to the Common Web Platform (CWP) is setting up a stack. A stack can hold one or more websites.

 Purchase Order / Responsibility Code

-This person is primarily in charge of this Instance.
+This person is primarily in charge of this Stack.
 See agency roles and responsibilities.

 See agency roles and responsibilities.